Koushikphy/CheatSheets/Mics/gnuplot_cheatsheet.md

 1. Multiple y-axis
     ```bash
     plot "data1.dat" u 1:2 w l axes x1y1, "data2.dat" u 1:2 w l axes x1y2
-    # plot "data1.dat" on x axes 1 and y axes 1 i.e. use bottom and left axes for x and y respectevely, and use "data.dat" with right axes as y axes.
+    # plot "data1.dat" on x axes 1 and y axes 1 i.e. use bottom and left axes for x and y respectively, and use "data.dat" with right axes as y axes.
 All the ranges, labels etc for the 2nd y axes can be controlled with y2range and y2label
     ```

 1. __multiple Data sets and data blocks__:
-In multi data set file the data sets are seperated with _two_ blank lines.
+In multi data set file the data sets are separated with _two_ blank lines.
 The data sets can be 1D or 2D data sets.
-Alternatevely, data blocks are seperated with just one blank lines.
+Alternatively, data blocks are separated with just one blank lines.
 This makes a data set with multiple data blocks a 2D surface data or multiple 1D line data

-    **Data Sets** : *Data seperated by two blank lines*.
+    **Data Sets** : *Data separated by two blank lines*.
-    **Data Blocks**: *Data seperated by one blank lines*.
+    **Data Blocks**: *Data separated by one blank lines*.

 1. __Plot part of a file__ :
     __index command__:
-    Plot part of a mulit data set file using index command.To plot the 3rd index of a multi-dataset file use, (index starts from 0)
+    Plot part of a multi data set file using index command.To plot the 3rd index of a multi-dataset file use, (index starts from 0)
     ```
     plot 'file' index 2
     ```

-    __every command__: A Very powerful gnuplot commnad where you can specify differnt part of a single data sets,
+    __every command__: A Very powerful gnuplot command where you can specify different part of a single data sets,

     `every I:J:K:L:M:N`
     *    `I`	Line increment